ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/avalanche-erc721-tutorial/README.md

 This file is the entrypoint of our Truffle project.
-As you can see, we specify two networks on which we would like to deploy our smart contracts after we are done with them, namely *fuji* and *mainnet*.
-We utilize the [@truffle/hdwallet-provider](https://www.npmjs.com/package/@truffle/hdwallet-provider) library, so that we provide a RPC to which we can connect to to deploy our contracts as well as a mnemonic which will be used to sign the transaction to do that.
+As you can see, we specify two networks on which we would like to deploy our smart contracts after we are done with them, namely *Fuji* and *Mainnet*.
+We utilize the [@truffle/hdwallet-provider](https://www.npmjs.com/package/@truffle/hdwallet-provider) library, so that we provide a RPC to which we can connect to in order to deploy our contracts as well as a mnemonic which will be used to sign the transaction to do that.
 As you can see, some of the variables are accessed via process.env.
 These are defined in a separate **.env** file in the root of our project and have the